neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 The code for calculating curvature is in section 'Measure Curvature' in  [./work/work.ipynb](./work/work.ipynb)

-Here, I used 3rd order polynomial to compute curvature since 2nd order polynomial made a goot result.
+Here, I used 3rd order polynomial to compute curvature since 2nd order polynomial made a good result.
 The result from 2nd order polynomial shows 80000 [m].
 The 3rd order polynomial shows better result than the 2nd order polynomial.

 Curvature is computed as following equation which is derived from the definition of the curvature